We are extremely happy to announce... 1 Year Anniversary

 Whoa Nelly, How Did This Happen???

 This is Gracie, a mare that had been reportedly savaged by a stud and gotten stuck in a fence.
 Gracie spent a lot of time rehabbing and at the vets in Texas before arriving at Tecate Horse Rescue.
 She had a crushed skull and teeth that were jammed into her sinus cavity with major infections.
 After serious attention, she is now enjoying her life here in California.
 Who are we to say that she did not deserve a 2nd chance?
+Gracie has been adopted to a loving home.
+We are so happy for her and her new mom.

 Our first rescue, Brandy and our first staff member Shannon